The Ultimate Guide to Finding a Great Account Executive

 Account Executive vs Account Manager – What’s the Difference?

-There are lots of jobs and titles in sales, which can definitely lead to some overlap and vague ambiguity.
-Plus, different companies use a different job title to refer to an account executive depending on the company’s style and culture.
+There are lots of jobs and titles in sales, which can lead to some overlap and vague ambiguity.
+Plus, different companies use different job titles to refer to an account executive depending on the company’s style and culture.

-This can in turn create a lot of confusion… but it’s important that you fight against it, to develop a clear idea of the distinct roles within your team.
+This can in turn create a lot of confusion… but you must fight against it, to develop a clear idea of the distinct roles within your team.

 In the majority of businesses, the terms “account executive” and “account manager” are used interchangeably.
 In others, a single person will be used to fulfill both roles.